sdcst-2025/020-functions-modularizing-code-nlwolsey/README.md

 Note the inclusion of the round brackets in the function defintion.
 Note that defining the function does not actually execute the function.

+We have looked at quite a lot of commands and structures this year.
+In addition to all of the math and logical operators as well as the code structures that control program flow, we have also looked at commands that do a specific task.

+Consider the following:

+pow(x,y) : which finds out the exponent of x to the power of y math.floor(x) : which takes the float value of x and rounds it down to an int int(x) : which takes a float value of x and converts it to an integer

+These are examples of functions.
+They are mini programs that can be created to do a specific tasks.
+Defining function has a number of things in common:

+* the keyword **def** is used to indicate that a function is being defined.
+* There is a function name, that is used when you want to execute or "call" the function.
+* Parameters are the things that are located inside the brackets.
+These are important inputs that are needed to run the function or mini program.
+The parameters are variables that can be used within the function

 In example 2, we actually make use of the function by doing a function call in the main part of our program.

 In example 3 we start to refine our program structure by defining a main of code.